Benefits of Using beef-tallow-for-cooking

 Beef Tallow Roasted Vegetables

-This recipe is an excellent way to incorporate nutritious vegetables into your diet while elevating their flavor with beef tallow.
+This is a great way to add healthy veggies into your diet with the flavor boost of beef tallow.

-• 4 cups of mixed vegetables (carrots, Brussels sprouts, and potatoes)
+• 4 cups mixed vegetables (carrots, Brussels sprouts & potatoes)

 • 3 tablespoons beef tallow